xt0fer/SolnZipRISC1/README.md

 ### ZAS Assembler

-`zas` translates .zas file to standard out (which you should put into a .zex file).
+`zas` translates a .zas file on standard input to standard out (which you should put into a .zex file).
+Debugging information gets dumped to standard error.

 A ZAS assembler file is a text file which contain the lines of a program which runs on the ZipRISC1.